 Grants for historic buildings and conserving our heritage

-The Trust has made numerous grants to aid conservation work in Oxfordshire.
-These include Nuffield Place, the windmills at Wheatley and Great Haseley, the Martyrs Memorial in Oxford, Abingdon County Hall and Dorchester Abbey.
+The Trust has made numerous grants to aid conservation work in Oxfordshire but do not support projects where the work has already commenced.
+Grants given include to Nuffield Place, the windmills at Wheatley and Great Haseley, the Martyrs Memorial in Oxford, Abingdon County Hall and Dorchester Abbey.

 Those eligible for grants will normally be non-profit making organisations with heritage projects which provide a public benefit.